jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 * logged_in_salt
 * nonce_salt

-Generate your keys here at the Roots `salts generator
+Generate your keys at the Roots `salts generator
 <https://roots.io/salts.html>`_ .